unverbuggt/mkdocs-encryptcontent-plugin/README.md

 customized to alert if files were modified.

 > **NOTE** If Mkdocs is running with `mkdocs serve`, then signature verification of encrypted pages
-> will most likely fail, because the files are modified by Mkdocs to enable live reload.
+> will fail, because the files are modified by Mkdocs to enable live reload.

 ```yaml
       sign_files: 'signatures.json'